SLdragon/wiki-teamsfx/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

 ### teamsApp/validateAppPackage failed error
 If your project failed to provision or publish by `teamsApp/validateAppPackage` action after upgrade but had provisioned successfully before, please use the [validation](https://dev.teams.microsoft.com/validation) to check your appPackage zip file and fix the error.

+### Start local service error
+If you've encountered the error message "Teams Toolkit now uses Dev Tunnel as default tunnel solution.
+For manual updates, see https://aka.ms/teamsfx-tasks/local-tunnel.", you'll need to update your 'Start local tunnel' task to continue using Teams Toolkit.
+Please follow the the instructions in this [document](#start-local-tunnel) to update `Start local tunnel` task.

 ## Feature changes that impact your development flow

 There're some changes to existing features you should be aware of: